B00086546/github-story-2019/README.md

 Changed the filetype of all chapters on the Master branch to be .md files to allow for styled github pages.

 Went into the repository settings and enabled github pages.

+### 25/03/2019

+Updated formatting in each chapter file to MarkDown formatting.